UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The cheaper option changes based on the current month’s price per therm.
 Generally, Georgia Natural Gas offers aggressive promotional rates for new customers, while Gas South often has lower monthly service fees and “OnePrice” flat-bill options.
 To find the absolute lowest cost, you must compare the current fixed rate per therm and the monthly service charge together.

-How do I switch from Georgia Natural Gas to Gas South?
+Can I switch from Georgia Natural Gas to Gas South without losing service?

 What is the cancellation fee for Georgia Natural Gas?